Al-Mu'tamid: Rise of al-Mu'tadid and Death

 In 889, al-Muwaffaq fell out with his son, Abu'l-Abbas, for reasons that are unclear, and had him imprisoned.
 Al-Muwaffaq spent the next two years on campaign in the Jibal in what is now western Iran.
 By the time he returned to Baghdad in May 891, al-Muwaffaq was already nearing death.
 The garrison commander of Baghdad, and the vizier Isma'il ibn Bulbul, hatched a plot to keep Abu'l-Abbas imprisoned and allow power to pass to al-Mu'tamid.
 Therefore, they invited the Caliph and his son to come to the city, which they did.
 In the event, however, the attempt to sideline Abu'l-Abbas failed, due to his popularity with the soldiers and the common people: the soldiers set him free, and when al-Muwaffaq died on 2 June, Abu'l-Abbas immediately assumed his father's position.
 Abu'l-Abbas assumed the title of al-Mu'tadid bi-llah and took his father's position in the line of succession after the Caliph and al-Mufawwad.
 The powerless al-Mufawwad was pushed aside on 30 April 892, and when al-Mu'tamid died on 14 October 892, "apparently as a result of a surfeit of drink and food" (Hugh N. Kennedy), al-Mu'tadid took power as caliph.

+Succession

+His nephew, Abu'l-Abbas al-Mu'tadid ascend the throne, quickly emerging as "the most powerful and effective Caliph since al-Mutawakkil" (Kennedy).

+From the start of al-Mu'tadid's reign, the new Caliph set out to reverse the fragmentation of the Abbasid Caliphate, a goal towards which he worked with a mixture of force and diplomacy.
+Although an active and enthusiastic campaigner, al-Mu'tadid was also "a skilful diplomat, always prepared to make compromises with those who were too powerful to defeat", according to Kennedy.

 Also, Hassan al-Askari, the eleventh Imam of Twelver shiites was killed on orders of al-Mu'tamid.